ALLACH PORCELAIN MUNICH GERMANY SWASTIKA MARK

 The NSGWP's leader was aware of the practice, and perhaps the source of the practice, in that he incorporated the same symbolism into his own bizarre signature.
 It was a manner of declaring his socialism every time he signed his name with his signature's "S" shape. http://rexcurry.net/bookchapter4a1a4.html

-It is part of growing evidence that supports the discovery by the noted symbologist Dr. Curry that the swastika, although an ancient symbol, was used also to represent "S" shapes for "Socialism" and its victory under German National Socialists. http://rexcurry.net/book1a1contents-swastika.html
+It is part of growing evidence that supports work by the cryptologist Dr. Curry that the swastika, although an ancient symbol, was used also to represent "S" shapes for "Socialism" and its victory under German National Socialists. http://rexcurry.net/book1a1contents-swastika.html

 Allach Porcelain was produced in the small German town of Allach just outside of Munich between the years of 1936 and 1945.
-In 1936 the "Porzellan Manufaktur Allach" was acquired by the SS Division under the National Socialist German Workers' Party.
-The leader of the SS, known for his obsession with socialism, saw the state acquisition of a porcelain factory as a way to establish an industrial base for the production of works of art that would be representative of the victory of socialism in Germany.
-The Allach enterprise had a sinister purpose of promoting the his personal vision of German socialism.
+In 1936 the "Porzellan Manufaktur Allach" was acquired by the SS Division ( Schutzstaffel ) under the National Socialist German Workers' Party.
+The leader of the SS ( Heinrich Himmler ), known for his obsession with socialism, saw the state acquisition of a porcelain factory as a way to establish an industrial base for the production of works of art that would be representative of the victory of socialism in Germany.
+The Allach enterprise had a sinister purpose of promoting his personal vision of German socialism.

-It is interesting to note that leader of the SS had two "H" letters in his own name and also had a very stylized signature.
+It is interesting to note that Heinrich Himmler, leader of the SS, had two "H" letters in his own name and also had a very stylized signature.

 Surprisingly, the majority of items produced at Allach as collectables included blatant imagery associated with German Socialist ideology.
 The Allach symbol is entwined "S" letters as a reference to the "SS" or more generally to "state socialism" as symbolized by the swastika as the symbol of the National Socialist German Workers' Party.